evolution-gaming/recruitment/backend/SlotsGameServer.md

 Payout simulation to verify RTP
 * Create an acceptance test that plays 100000 game rounds.
 * The test should verify that the RTP is around 97%
-* The test should use the REST API you created in part 1

 ## Documentation